Codecademy/docs/content/general/concepts/cicd-pipeline/cicd-pipeline.md

 ## CD

-The first CD stands for continuous delivery.
+The first CD stands for Continuous Delivery.
 This is the automated delivery of code to the testing and development steps of the pipeline.
 These environments are usually in a repository like [Github](https://www.github.com)

 ## The other CD

-The second CD stands for continuous deployment.
+The second CD stands for Continuous Deployment.
 When code passes the automated tests, it is automatically placed in production, which is then used for automatic deployment.

 ## Steps of the CICD Pipeline